wongjustin99/cis4930_notes/_posts/2013-09-13-strategy-continued.md

   - specified as a *type parameter* (when `Context` is a generic/template/parametric class)

-* Any time the client needs the results of hte algorithm, it forwards the request to the `CStrategy`.
+* Any time the client needs the results of the algorithm, it forwards the request to the `CStrategy`.

 ## Implementation